If ActiveExit does not seem to be working properly, check the following:

 Open Event Viewer (on the Administrative Tools menu of Windows) and examine the events reported by ActiveExit service in the Application category.
-Very often the reported events provide enough information to determine why a particular user has not been logged off when it became inactive.
+(You may want to filter the events by the source ActiveExit.)
+Very often the reported events provide enough information to determine why a particular user session has not been terminated when it became inactive.

 Verify that ActiveExit service is running.